 The congregation relies upon the Glenkirk staff - the staff relies upon each other.
 Habitual absenteeism places the burden of work onto someone else, disrupts schedules, results in the inability to satisfy the congregation and ultimately affects the staff's success.
 Therefore, it is the employee's responsibility to be both prompt and regular in attending work.
-Working from home is not encouraged but may be approved on a limited basis by a supervisor or the personnel team upon written request.
+Working from home may be required at times by public health order.
+It may also be allowed at the discretion of the supervisor so long as the quality and quantity of work output meets the expectations of the job description and the people being served.
+This arrangement must be documented in writing and reviewed/renewed on an annual basis.